-The media landscape is dominated by infotainment programming and excessive advocacy journalism that lacks analysis.
-The capacity to analyze and evaluate policies is generally hampered by a low level of issue knowledge, poor research and partisan biases as well as a low awareness of the media ethics code.
-Instead, conspiracy theories often prevail in media reporting.
-Pressure on print media led to the closing down of newspapers, shrinking the sector and highlighting its dependency on financial interests.
+The media landscape features a generally low capacity to analyze and evaluate policies.
+This is due to poor issue knowledge, limited research and partisan biases as well as a low awareness of media ethics rules.
+Conspiracy theories are present in media reporting.
+Economic difficulties have reduced the number of dailies to four and increased media's dependence on financial interests.

-Political issues are widely covered in print and electronic media, but with little insight offered.
-In-depth information is only occasionally offered, typically by invited academics or experts and mostly on the public broadcaster.
-Analysts often fail to disclose their political connections or other conflicts of interest.
-Journalists' personal views and preferences also influence reports and debates.
-Media did take a critical stand in 2017 in response to inconsistencies in the government's policies.
-Nonetheless, the media's approach to covering institutions and politicians was sometimes guided by preconceived ideas or self-interest.
+Coverage of political issues offers little insight, with in-depth reporting, offered mostly by the public broadcaster and Sunday papers, becoming increasingly rare.
+Analysts often fail to disclose their political connections or possible conflicts of interest.
+Personal views and preferences influence journalists' reporting.
+In 2018, media did however continue to take a critical view of inconsistencies in some government policies.
+Still, the media's approach vis-a-vis institutions and politicians could sometimes hardly disguise their preconceived ideas or self-interest.